-Oysters are my very favorite food to eat, whether they’re fried, steamed, pimento’d, on a saltine with hot sauce, or charbroiled.
-After much discussion with some of my oyster loving friends, I decided to head out on an oyster crawl to find the best oysters in Raleigh.
-Here are the five best places to stop for your own Raleigh Oyster Crawl!
+Oysters are one of my very favorite food to eat, whether they’re fried, steamed, pimento’d, on a saltine with hot sauce, or charbroiled.
+After much discussion with other oyster loving friends, I decided to head out on an oyster crawl to find the best oysters in Raleigh.
+Here are the best places to stop for your own Raleigh Oyster Crawl!

 Raleigh Oyster Crawl Stop #1 : Locals Oyster Bar

 Locals Oyster Bar, located in Transfer Co.
 Food Hall, is a delicious spot for oysters of all types.
 I’m quite fond of their oyster bar, serving up some of the best North Carolina oysters, and also their po’ boys.
 Meet your friends here, grab a glass of rosé and enjoy some of the best North Carolina seafood in the area.

 Locals Oyster Bar is inside Transfer Co.
 Food Hall, which is located at 500 E Davie St, Raleigh.

 Y’all, these fried oysters at Whiskey Kitchen are absolutely delicious!
 I really loved the jalapeños and lemons with them as well.
 I ordered that dish, which is on the small plates list and the wedged potatoes for a meal and it was amazing.
 I was pleasantly surprised when the chef brought out more raw oysters and they were so delicious, too.

 Whiskey Kitchen is located at 201 W Martin St, Raleigh.